Achievable logoAchievable logo

 • Private REITs (unregistered, non-listed)

-Two types of REITs are non-listed (public non-listed REITs and private non-listed REITS), meaning they are not listed on national exchanges (like the NYSE).
-Public non-listed REITs still trade in the secondary market but may be subject to more liquidity risk than a listed REIT (the most popular REITs are listed on exchanges).
-When a security does not trade on an exchange, it solely trades in the over the counter (OTC) markets.
-The OTC markets are less active than the exchanges, which can lead to liquidity risk.
+Public non-listed REITs still trade in the secondary market, but they may involve more liquidity risk than listed REITs.
+When a security doesn’t trade on an exchange, it trades in the over the counter (OTC) markets.
+OTC markets are generally less active than exchanges, which can increase liquidity risk.

 Subchapter M & REITs